pascalinelaure/ResourceDescription/README.md

  <p>
    A resource can be an information under a given format (text, image, sound, video).
-   An information can also be a user (human resource), a hardware device (hardware resource), a software (software resource) or a financial mean of payment (financial resource) used to access information.
+   A resource can also be a user (human resource), a hardware device (hardware resource), a software (software resource) or a financial mean of payment (financial resource) used to access information.
    A resource should be bound to one or several categories and a category could have subcategories with associated descriptive criteria.